The Alumni Dublinenses

 Pensioner - a pensioner was a student who paid a fixed annual fee for his education.
 A pensioner would have come from a middle class or upper middle class family.

-Sizar - a sizar was usually the son of a poor family who showed intellectual promise.
+Sizar - usually born into a poor family, a sizar was a young man who showed intellectual promise.
 He would be given either a free education or pay a significantly reduced rate of tuition.
 Also, he might receive other benefits, such as free meals or accommodation, in exchange for doing a specific job which quite often was of a menial nature.

 Fellow Commoner - Although it may sound counterintuitive, a fellow commoner was one of those students from the wealthiest section of society.
 He would have paid double tuition fees and in exchange would receive special privileges, such as the right to complete his degree in three years instead of the required four.